Vancouver Bucket List: 15 Best Places to Visit in Vancouver, Canada

 7. Canada Place

 An iconic landmark and the most photogenic spot in Vancouver is Canada Place.
-Originally constructed in 1927, Canada Place is an amazing piece of architecture.
+Originally constructed in 1927, Canada Place is a fantastic piece of architecture.

 Visitors can walk around the pier or dine at nearby coffee shops.
 They also offer a ticket for a 30 minutes show of Flyover Canada.